vanphn/DH110/assignment04/README.md

 ### Scenario and Journey Map
 #### Task 1
-> create a forum page to help users reach out to other musicians/learners and have a sense of community.
+> Create a forum page to help users reach out to other musicians/learners and have a sense of community.

 Scenario: